Unidata/netcdf-c/docs/nczarr.md

 _\_nczarr_group\__ -- this key appears in every _.zgroup_ object.
 It contains any netcdf specific group information.
 Specifically it contains the following keys:
-* "dims" -- the name and size of shared dimensions defined in this group.
+* "dims" -- the name and size of shared dimensions defined in this group, as well an optional flag indictating if the dimension is UNLIMITED.
 * "vars" -- the name of variables defined in this group.
 * "groups" -- the name of sub-groups defined in this group.
 These lists allow walking the NCZarr dataset without having to use the potentially costly search operation.